KleoPetroff/kleopetroff.github.io/_posts/2015-08-22-web-and-front-end-newsletters.md

 ---
 layout: post
 title: 12 Web and Front-End Newsletters I can't live without
-description: Keeping up to date with the latest technologies and is hard these days.
+description: Keeping up to date with the latest technologies is hard these days.
 It's the golden age of informational technology and every day something new emerges - tutorials, frameworks, libraries, updates etc. So how to keep you stream of information flow?
 Here's my experience...
 language: en
 ---